 - 1. Pull into a campsite that is level and free of protruding branches and obstacles.
 Your trailer should be as level as possible. - 2.
 Set your tow vehicle park brake. - 3.
 Block the trailer wheels with wheel chocks. - 4.
 If equipped, remove the weight distribution bars and stow. - 5.
 Remove the pin from the coupler and pull it back to release the ball hitch. - 6.
-Extend the tongue jack to lift the tongue off the hitch. - 7.
+Extend the tongue jack to lift the tongue off the hitch.
+The tongue jack must be connected to 12V power to work properly. - 7.
 Remove the safety chains, breakaway lanyard and 7-pin connector plug.
 Neatly lay them over the front of the chassis. - 8.
 If you have jack pads, place them under the four stabilizer jacks. - 9.
+Extend the stabilizer jacks at the tongue jack controls. - 10.
 Place a level on the floor of the camper to determine whether it is level.
-Adjust the tongue jack and using leveling blocks to level the unit. - 10.
-Once the unit is level, lower the stabilizer jacks using the supplied hand crank.
-Please note that the stabilizer jacks are not to be used for leveling. - 11.
+Adjust the stabilizer jacks until the floor is level. - 11.
 At this point you are ready to connect 110V power, turn on the propane gas for cooking and start enjoying your outdoor experience.